Mindwerks/wildmidi/README.md

 * API change: WildMidi_GetVersion() added to the api, along with new numeric version macros in the wildmidi_lib.h header. the dso version is changed from 1 to 2.
+* API change: WildMidi_GetString(), and its associated WM_GS_VERSION
+  constant are removed.
+* OpenAL support: Fixed audio output on big-endian systems.
-* Windows: Build fixes using MSVC.
+* Build fixes for MSVC.
+Revised visibility attributes usage.

 0.3.4
 * OpenAL support: This gains us OSX and other platforms that OpenAL